Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

 Note that you need to have the `animalai` package installed in your Python environment to run the code below.

 Copy and paste this code into a Jupyter Notebook and run it to launch the Animal-AI environment.
 Save the file as `launch_animal_ai.ipynb` and run it in your Jupyter Notebook.
-Also, remember to create a kernel gateway in your Jupyter Notebook to run the code above.
+Also, remember to create a kernel gateway in your Jupyter Notebook to run the code below.
 We have a guide on how to do that in our [Jupyter Notebook guide](/docs/Using-Jupyter-Notebooks.md).

 ```python